EngstromJimmy/Blazm.Hid/Demos.md

 So where could we use this?
 We use StreamYard when we stream, it's an easy way to get the video saved as well as bring in guests and questions.
 StreamYard has a Stream deck profile you can download from their site.
-The limitation of that is that the web browser window need to be selected (since is just sends key strokes to the active window).
+The limitation of that is that the web browser window needs to be selected (since it just sends keystrokes to the active window).
-If they would offer a functionality where they connect to my stream deck, I wouldn't need to download the profile beforhand and I wouldn't have to have the window selected.
+If they would offer the functionality where they connect to my stream deck, I wouldn't need to download the profile beforehand and I wouldn't have to have the window selected.
 ![Streamdeck](streamdeck.png)
 I will continue to evolve this library with more fun examples, if you have any suggestions or want to help out feel free to contact me.